 The impact of design on human factors has four different types of interactions and a wide variety of applications.
 The science applies an understanding of physical, cultural, and psychological factors to reduce flawed behavior.

-When a system problem is solved in isolation and without consideration of how it might affect the rest of the system, unintended consequences can undo the fix's benefit.
+When a system problem is solved in isolation and without considering how it might affect the rest of the system, unintended consequences can undo the fix's benefit.
 An example of this is an automatic forcing function programmed into a hospital medication system to prevent potassium's over-administration.
 This change inadvertently prevented the administration of high doses when they were needed.
 A solution can exacerbate existing minor problems or create new opportunities for errors.
-This change is the unintended consequence.
+This change is an unintended consequence.
 Piloting and field-testing solutions help identify these "downstream consequences."

 In various clinical services, care is provided by changing providers over various timeframes and supported by many administrative personnel.
 Each person acts in their capacity to attend to the patient's needs through their professional and personal lens of a mental model.
-Inadequate communication can lead to misalignment of mental models.
+Inadequate communication can lead to the misalignment of mental models.
 Interactions among teams and entire systems of healthcare providers are an important area of human factors study.
-Handoffs, passing on information or responsibility are a particular patient safety problem area.
+Handoffs, passing on information or responsibility are a particular patient safety problem areas.

 Mental models are deeply ingrained assumptions, generalizations, or even pictures/images that influence how we understand the world and how we act.
 When two people have different mental models of the same situation or process, they are at risk of misinterpreting each other's directions or intentions.